- Start date

 1. Cells and modules: Improvement in the efficiency of cells and modules is a key lever for reducing LCOE.
 Cells and modules also need to be cost competitive, offer longevity and consider sustainability issues when manufactured and deployed at scale.

 2. Balance of System costs and Operations and Maintenance: Significant reduction of Balance of System (BoS) costs and Operations and Maintenance (O&M) costs are also required to achieve ULCS.
 Innovative plant design configurations and the use of advanced automation in assembly and construction are potential pathways to lower utility scale solar PV construction costs.
 In the O&M phase, automated maintenance technology and intelligent plant monitoring systems are potential cost reduction pathways.

-- We expect to notify successful applicants in August 2022.
+- We expect to notify successful Applicants in October 2022.

 How to apply

 3.1: Submit your Full Application.
 Note the following requirements for attachments:

 - Maximum page limit of 10 pages for the Project Plan and 30 pages for additional attachments

 - Size 11, Times New Roman font and normal margins must be used (2.54cm).

 3.2: These documents will assist with your application: